ericksonreyes/cqrs-shopping-cart-api/README.md

 # CQRS &amp; Event Sourcing Inpired Shopping Cart API

-This will act as the Query side of CQRS using NodeJS as the API Service and a Python script for generating projectors from Domain Events.
+This will be the Shopping Cart REST API that will place orders to the Order Fulfillment API (https://github.com/ericksonreyes/cqrs-order-fulfillment-api).

 ### Prerequisites